Fancony/longreadjournal/README.md

   - The type can be either SCROLL or FIXED.
 Image will break if no type is specified.
 FIXED reverts to SCROLL on mobile devices
 - [review rating="NUMBER 1-10" header="REVIEW HEADER"]REVIEW SUM UP OR STATEMENT[/review]
 - [info-box bgcolor="HTML COLOR CODE" header="HEADER"]Contents[/info-box]
+- [full-box bgcolor="HTML COLOR CODE" header="HEADER"]Contents[/full-box]
+  - Same as the info-box only this is full width and works great as a divider or breeak in the content.
+Example use could be to use big-image short code immediately after this short code to create a cool 'chapter break' in the article.

 A lot more Shortcodes in the works..